On the Coherent Labelling Conjecture of a Polyhedron in Three Dimensions

 In this section we give a way to coherently label pyramids.
 We already have a coherent labelling of a tetrahedron.
-This labelling is obtained by coherent choice of a set of inequalities arising from every face when a tetrahedron is attached to a pyramid with base an $n-$gon to a pyramid with base an $(n+1)-$gon.
+The labelling on pyramids is obtained by coherent choice of a set of inequalities arising from every face when a tetrahedron is attached to a pyramid with base an $n$-gon to a pyramid with base an $(n+1)-$gon.
 We will observe this method of attachment of a tetrahedron again in Section~\ref{sec:TA}.
-The standard extension of inequalities given by \equ{1<2<3<\ldots<2n} is a linear extension of all strings of inequalities arising out of the oriented faces of the pyramid.
-A coherent labelling for a pyramid with bases a quadrilateral, a pentagon and a hexagon is given in Figure~\ref{fig:Two}.
+The standard extension of inequalities given by \equ{1<2<3<\cdots<2n} is a linear extension of all strings of inequalities arising out of the oriented faces of the pyramid.
+A coherent labelling for a pyramid with base either a quadrilateral or a pentagon or a hexagon is given in Figure~\ref{fig:Two}.

 In general a coherent labelling is obtained by extending this method of labelling as follows.
-The base has labels \equ{3<4<(n+3)<(n+4)<\ldots<(2n)} which gives an outward pointing normal for the pyramid.
+The base has labels \equ{3<4<(n+3)<(n+4)<\cdots<(2n)} which gives an outward pointing normal for the pyramid.
 The faces with apex has the following labels all of the them give outward pointing normal orientation.
-Four of the faces with apex have the following labels. \equ{3<(n+1)<(n+2),1<4<(n+2),1<2<(n+3),2<5<(n+4)} and the remaining faces have the following labels for $n\geq 5$. \equ{5<6<(n+5),6<7<(n+6),\ldots,(n-1)<n<(2n-1),n<(n+1)<2n} This gives a coherent labelling of any pyramid.
+Four of the faces with apex have the following labels. \equ{3<(n+1)<(n+2),1<4<(n+2),1<2<(n+3),2<5<(n+4)} and the remaining faces have the following labels for $n\geq 5$. \equ{5<6<(n+5),6<7<(n+6),\cdots,(n-1)<n<(2n-1),n<(n+1)<2n} This gives a coherent labelling of any pyramid.